0xB10C/memo/README.md

 Seemingly stuck and longtime-unconfirmed transactions can be quite annoying for users transacting on the Bitcoin network.
 The idea of mempool.observer is to provide users with information about unconfirmed transactions and transaction fees.

-> This is v2-master of memo.
-> A full project refresh.

 ## Project Structure

 Folder Structure
 ```
 memo/
-├── api/          # Go module functioning as an API returning JSON
+├── api/          # Go code that compiles to a binary API returning JSON from a Redis instance
-├── database/     # Database creation scripts
-├── memod/        # Go module functioning as a worker deamon wirting data to database
+├── memod/        # Go code that compiles to a binary worker daemon writing data to a Redis instance
 └── www/          # Statically served HTML, JS and CSS files
 ```

 There exists a overview of my [infrastructure setup](https://github.com/0xB10C/memo/wiki/Infrastructure-memo-v2) for mempool.observer.

 ## Project History